Terms and conditions buying a watch:

 If you insist on leaving old, breaking-up luminous compound on your dial or hands, we can’t give you any warranty on our service as these little bits will break off and end up in the movement.
 We always advise to replace breaking-up luminous compound, but you can of course insist on leaving it in place.

 Our warranty is valid for one year from the shipping date of your watch.
-We will rectify any problems your watch is having during that year, but can not cover problems that arise due to water ingress (for watches that were marked as splash proof or below during testing) or damage from shock to the watch.
+We will rectify any problems your watch is having during that year, but can not cover problems that arise due to water ingress or damage from shock to the watch.
 We are very generous with our interpretation of the warranty, but there are limits, e.g. obvious physical damage to the watch like a broken winding stem.
-Also, our warranty doesn’t cover water damage for waterproof watches if there is subsequent damage to the crown seals or dents in the case close to the crystal which can affect water proofing.
+Also, our warranty doesn’t cover water damage even a watch that was marked as water resistant when leaving the workshop.

 If you are not happy with our work, we will do our utmost to rectify any problems you might have with your watch.
 You will allow us three attempts to set your complaints right.
 If we don’t manage to make you satisfied with our work after three attempts, you can escalate your complaint to the British Watch and Clock Makers’ Guild, which will arbitrate between us and you.
 The Guild has your interest very much in mind, and will do their best to resolve the issue.
 If that fails, you can of course resort to legal action.
 This has never happened (in fact, we never had an issue escalated to the Guild).